Chronic Neck and Low Back Pain – Amazing Procedure Helps in ONE Day

 - At four weeks, this number was 45.5%.

 While I would prefer to see this number at 100% response, we all know this isn’t realistic.
 But having almost 50% of the patients who were likely at their wit’s end from pain and loss of quality of life respond from a SINGLE session of MUA is nothing to disregard.

 At this point I would like to add that many of the MUA protocols recommend 3 sessions of MUA.
 It is likely that, while still not 100%, the number of patients who responded to MUA would go up.
 In addition, because of my personal background with soft tissue treatments like Graston, I utilize these procedures during the MUA with the hopes that outcomes will be even better.

-Make no mistake about it-manipulation under anesthesia IS a surgical procedure, although it is non-invasive.
+Make no mistake about it-manipulation under anesthesia in Mesa, AZ IS a surgical procedure, although it is non-invasive.
 There are costs involved and risks of anesthesia.
 But when balanced against constant pain, loss of quality of life and the risk of surgery, it seems a simple decision.